-Trizivir contains abacavir.
+Trizivir contains abacavir, an HIV medicine.
 People who take abacavir-containing products may have a serious allergic reaction (hypersensitivity reaction) that can cause death.
 Your risk of this allergic reaction is much higher if you have a gene variation called HLA-B*5701.
 Your health care provider can determine with a blood test if you have this gene variation.
 If you get a symptom from two or more of the following groups while taking Trizivir, contact your health care provider right away to find out if you should stop taking Trizivir.

 Your pharmacist will give you a Warning Card with a list of these symptoms.
 Carry this Warning Card with you at all times.
 If you stop Trizivir because of an allergic reaction, never take Trizivir or any other abacavir-containing medicine again.
 If you take Trizivir or any other abacavir-containing medicine again after you have had an allergic reaction, within hours you may get life-threatening symptoms that may include very low blood pressure or death.
 If you stop Trizivir for any other reason, even for a few days, and you are not allergic to Trizivir, talk with your health care provider before taking it again.
 Taking Trizivir again can cause a serious allergic or life-threatening reaction, even if you never had an allergic reaction to Trizivir before.
 If your health care provider tells you that you can take Trizivir again, start taking it when you are around medical help or people who can call a health care provider if you need one.

-Contact your health care provider right away if you have any of the following symptoms that may signal lactic acidosis:
+Contact your health care provider right away if you have any of the following symptoms that could be signs of lactic acidosis:

-Contact your health care provider right away if you have any of the following symptoms that may signal liver problems:
+Contact your health care provider right away if you have any of the following symptoms that could be signs of liver problems:

 While taking Trizivir, it is important to keep all of your appointments with your health care provider.